vegettablee/RAGiMessageFinder/algorithm_docs/chunking_strat.md

 ## Approaches for chunking algorithm
-Throughout this project, I experimented with different chunking strategies to best keep relevant texts together for better retrieval.
+Throughout this project, I'm experimenting with different chunking strategies to best keep relevant texts together for better retrieval.
 1. Separating by bursts(messages within 5 minutes), and separating by sections(conversation ended, messages more than 45 minutes apart)

 Specifically, two time thresholds for sections and bursts : MAX_SECION_TIME, LINE_BURST_TIME